 To become a U.S. citizen, you must take and pass the citizenship test.
 The English portion of the test goes as follows:

 - Ability to speak will be determined by the USCIS officer during your eligibility interview

 - Ability to read will be determined by correctly reading the sentences out loud

 - Ability to write will be determined by correctly writing out one of three sentences

-- What do we call the first ten amendments to the Constitution?
-(Answer: The Bill of Rights)
+- What do we call the first 10 amendments to the Constitution?
+(Answer: the Bill of Rights)

 - We elect a president for how many years?
-(Answer: 4 years)
+(Answer: four years)

-- What group of people were taken to America and sold as slaves?
+- What group of people was taken to America and sold as slaves?
 (Answer: Africans)

 - Who wrote the Declaration of Independence?
 (Answer: Thomas Jefferson)

 - What movement tried to end racial discrimination?
-(Answer: Civil Rights Movement)
+(Answer: the Civil Rights Movement)